Adding text to slide images is a common practice. This practice has become a go to design hack as people move away from traditional slide layouts.

 Additionally, contrast can be achieved in a variety of ways by adjust transparency of the image and text box fills, using negative space on image, or by placing the image to the side of the text.

-In the comments below, share any specific techniques you use to make text visible against an image.
+In the comments below, share any specific techniques you use to make text added to a slide image visually impressive.